SamuelCochrane/mkdocs-blog/docs/posts/Using ControlNet to Create Battle Maps.md

 # [[Using ControlNet to Create Battle Maps|Using ControlNet to Create Battle Maps]]

-[[Image Generative AI]] is great for creating art, but will struggle with something like a battle map that needs consistent room sizes, doors, etc that conform to a rigid grid.
+[[Image Generative AI|Image Generative AI]] is great for creating art, but will struggle with something like a battle map that needs consistent room sizes, doors, etc that conform to a rigid grid.

-Using [[ControlNet]], we can try to constrain the output of [[Stable Diffusion|Stable Diffusion]] to the specific geometry of a battle map.
+Using [[ControlNet|ControlNet]], we can try to constrain the output of [[Stable Diffusion|Stable Diffusion]] to the specific geometry of a battle map.

 [[Stable Diffusion|Stable Diffusion]] models trained on the 'look/feel' of battle maps
 - models